Athirappilly: Tourism

 Athirappilly is popular among tourists.
 Athirappilly Falls is one of the places to visit in Kerala.
 Another popular waterfall to visit is the Vazhachal Falls.
 Athirappilly Falls is a part of Chalakudy river and it is approximately 80 feet in height.
 Athirappilly is easily reachable from Chalakudy by taking a vehicle for rent or by bus from the Chalakudy private bus terminal.
+Kauthuka Park is a small eco-tourism park located near Athirappilly, featuring nature-based installations and educational exhibits.

 Maniratnam film location

 Noted Tamil film director, Maniratnam, has a huge fascination for this spot that a lot of his movies are shot here.
 Raavanan was almost fully shot in this location.
 The movies Dil Se.., Kannathil Muthamittal, Iruvar, Guru have songs shot here.

 "Arjuna Arjuna" song featuring Sarathkumar and Namitha was shot in this location.

 The rain song ("Adada Mazhaida") Tamil movie featuring Karthi and Tamannaah, was shot at the Athirappilly waterfalls in Kerala.
 Punnagaimannan and captain prabakaran also shot here.

 Karthi and Anushka Shetty movie Alex Pandian’s Anushka Shetty kidnap scene was shot in Athirappilly.